petrikvladimir/pyphysx/ReadMe.md

   - automatic transformation casting between pxTransform and tuple of position and numpy quaternion (see [Transformation](doc/transformation.md))

 ## Rendering
+Currently, there are two options for rendering: using PyRender backend or using MeshCat web-viewer.

+### PyRender
 PyRender is used for pyphysx scene rendering.
 It allows to render shadows, support off-screen rendering and provides nice user interface.
 - To record whole session into a video use:
     `render = PyPhysxViewer(video_filename='videos/02_spade.gif')`